-Samsung’s future AR glasses will use a camera on the glasses to assist drivers in reading the road.
-It will also provide them with realtime directions.
+Samsung’s future AR glasses will use cameras on glasses to assist drivers in reading the road.
+It will also provide them with real-time directions.

 Samsung notes in their filing that “a user may observe the virtual image when the particular position is placed within a field of view of the user that is viewable by using the optical coupler.

-For example, an actual image may be an image of an actual road, and a virtual image may be an image of a direction indicator.”
-In a second example, Samsung notes that “an actual image may be an image of an actual gas station, and a virtual image may include an image of oil prices.”
+For example, an actual image may be an image of an actual road.
+A virtual image may be an image of a direction indicator.”
+In a second example, Samsung notes that “an actual image may be an image of an actual gas station.
+A virtual image may include an image of oil prices.”